The Lemmens-Seidel conjecture for base size $5$: Some properties of sets of equiangular lines with common angle in dimension found by Greaves et al.

 \begin{proposition} The four lattices $L_1, L_2, L_3$ and $L_4$ are pairwise isometric, and their minimum norms are at most $4$.
 In particular, the four sets of $57$ equiangular lines with common angle $\arccos(1/5)$ in dimension $18$ induced by $S_1, S_2, S_3$ and $S_4$ are not contained in the set of $276$ equiangular lines with common angle $\arccos(1/5)$ in dimension $23$. \end{proposition} \begin{proof} First, we can verify that $L_1, L_2, L_3$ and $L_4$ are pairwise isometric by software such as Magma~\cite{Magma}.
 Next the vector

 has norm $4$, and is represented as

 This means that the minimum norm of $L_{G}$ is at most $4$.

-Let $S_{W}$ be the Seidel matrix with smallest eigenvalue $5$ corresponding to the set of $276$ equiangular lines with common angle $\arccos(1/5)$ in dimension $23$, and let $L_{W}$ be the lattice with Gram matrix $5\bI + S_{W}$.
+Let $S_{W}$ be the Seidel matrix with smallest eigenvalue $-5$ corresponding to the set of $276$ equiangular lines with common angle $\arccos(1/5)$ in dimension $23$, and let $L_{W}$ be the lattice generated by $276$ vectors whose Gram matrix is $5I+ S_{W}$.

 If the set of equiangular lines corresponding to $S_i$ is contained in the set of $276$ equiangular lines in dimension $23$ for some $i \in \{1,2,3,4\}$, then $L_G$ is a sublattice of $L_{W}$ up to isometry.
 However, we can verify that the minimum norm of $L_{W}$ equals $5$ by a computer.
 Hence $L_G$ is not a sublattice of $L_{W}$ up to isometry.
 Therefore, the four sets of equiangular lines corresponding to the Seidel matrices $S_1,S_2,S_3$ and $S_4$ are not contained in the set of $276$ equiangular lines in dimension $23$. \end{proof}

-Recall that the gap in~\cite[Proof of Theorem~4.6~(1)]{Lin2020} is in claiming that a set of equiangular lines with common angle $\arccos(1/5)$, base size $6$ and at least two pillars having edges is contained in a unique set of $276$ equiangular lines in dimension $23$.
+Recall that the gap in~\cite[Proof of Theorem~4.6~(1)]{Lin2020} is in claiming that a set of equiangular lines with common angle $\arccos(1/5)$, base size $6$ and at least two pillars containing edges must lie in a unique set of $276$ equiangular lines in dimension $23$.
 The following together with Proposition~\ref{prop:Gary} implies that the four sets of equiangular lines induced by $S_1, S_2, S_3$ and $S_4$ are counterexamples to their claim. \begin{proposition} The sets of $57$ equiangular lines with common angle $\arccos(1/5)$ in dimension $18$ induced by $S_1, S_2, S_3$ and $S_4$ have base size $6$ and at least two pillars with edges. \end{proposition} \begin{proof} Let $G$ be the graph induced by the Seidel matrix $S_1$ with vertex set $V(G)=\{1,\ldots,57\}$.
 Then we can easily check that $B := \{9,13,16,17,18,28\}$ is a maximum clique, and edges $\{1,54\}$ and $\{ 5, 8 \}$ are contained in two distinct pillars with respect to $B$, respectively.
 Similarly, we may find a desired clique and edges for each of $S_2$, $S_3$ and $S_4$. \end{proof}